 From a personal and clinical perspective, Prof Kruger believes in a holistic approach towards infertility and always tries to assist his patients by solving problems in the simplest and most cost effect way possible.

 Prof Siebert, proud partner of AevitasFertility Clinic since 2002, is internationally recognised for his expertise as endometriosis specialist and gynaecological endoscopic surgeon.
 He also has a special interest in PCOS (polycystic ovarian syndrome).
 Furthermore, Prof Siebert serves as Associated Professor to the Department of Obstetrics and Gynaecology, Tygerberg Academic Hospital.

 Prof Siebert is highly involved in academia.
-He lectures MBChB and MMed students; serves as supervisors to MMed students; assists with fellowship training programmes in fertility; as well as, co-organises and presents at several national and international conferences on gynaecologicalendoscopic surgery, which includes outreach educational programmes in Africa.
+He lectures MBChB and MMed students; serves as supervisors to MMed students; assists with fellowship training programmes in fertility; as well as, co-organises and presents at several national and international conferences, specifically as endometriosis specialist, on gynaecologicalendoscopic surgery, which includes outreach educational programmes in Africa.
 Prof Siebert has been a contributor to 44 publications as author or co-author.